capturethefoundry/sut/README.md

     forge test --match-path test/SUT.t.sol -vv
 ```

-If you have succeeded, you should see this in your console:
+You should see this in your console once all the issues are fixed:

 ![Sucessful Test](images/testsuccess.png)